 The same version of the TigerGraph software package is installed on each machine.

-Starting from version 2.1, configuring a HA cluster is integrated into platform installation, please check the document TigerGraph Platform Installation Guide for detail.
+Starting from version 3.0, configuring a HA cluster is part of platform installation.
+See the Installation Guide page for details.